Labs64/netlicensing.io/_posts/2017-09-21-io-domains-issues.md

   url: /img/blog/blog-placeholder.jpg
 tags:
   - Announcements
+  - DNS
-  - Terms of Service
+  - Issue
-  - ToS
+  - Domain
 ---

-#### Monitoring
+**Status update:** we are being affected by the intermittent global DNS issues with resolving records on .io domains.
 All .io domains globally are currently having intermittent issues, causing some issues with our services.

+Affected NetLicensing services:

+- NetLicensing API
+- NetLicensing Management Console
+- NetLicensing Shop
+- NetLicensing Gateway
+- NetLicensing Website

+Updates to follow.

 If you have any questions, please contact us <a href='mailto:netlicensing@labs64.com'>here</a>.

-Thank you for being a part of the NetLicensing community!

 —Your NetLicensing Team